julienstroheker/elk-dcos/README.md

 ## How-to
 1. Clone this repo on the Master
 2. Copy your private key inside the folder deploy/yourKey
+3. Make sure your private key have the chmod 600
-3. Verify or replace the value inside the infrastructure/deploy.sh file
+4. Verify or replace the value inside the infrastructure/deploy.sh file
-4. Deploy Marathon-lb from the universe
+5. Deploy Marathon-lb from the universe
-5. Execute `sh deploy.sh` from the infrastructure directory
+6. Execute `sh deploy.sh` from the infrastructure directory
-6. Execute `sh copyPrerequisitesNodes.sh` from the filebeat directory
+7. Execute `sh copyPrerequisitesNodes.sh` from the filebeat directory

 ## Documentation